 Colorectal cancer is one of the most common cancers in the U.S. Early stage colon or rectal cancer doesn’t usually have symptoms.
 Which is one of the many reasons a colonoscopy cancer screening can fall by the wayside.
 It’s easy to remember to visit the doctor when something is causing you pain or affecting your quality of life.
 With so much going on, it can be much more difficult to take a proactive approach to managing your health.
-Especially, when it includes a screening procedure that many think of as less than appealing.
-But, in Kansas City we’ve got your backside.
-We offer a free online risk assessment to help you quickly determine your personal risk for developing colon cancer as well as many screening options to fit your personal needs.

 What is Colon Cancer